syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/FilterRow.md

 ![](FilterRow_images/FilterRow_Image4.png)

 ## Immediate Filtering
-By default, filters are applied to the columns when moving to other cells or pressing enter key.
-This can be changed to apply the filtering while typing by setting the [GridColumn.ImmediateUpdateColumnFilter](https://help.syncfusion.com/cr/cref_files/windowsforms/sfdatagrid/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridColumnBase~ImmediateUpdateColumnFilter.html) as true.
+By default, filters are applied to the columns when moving to other cells or pressing the enter key.
+This can be changed to apply the filtering while typing or selecting in editor itself by setting the [GridColumn.ImmediateUpdateColumnFilter](https://help.syncfusion.com/cr/cref_files/windowsforms/sfdatagrid/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.GridColumnBase~ImmediateUpdateColumnFilter.html) as true.

 {% tabs %}
 {% highlight c# %}
-// Enable the immediate filtering for the column. this.sfDataGrid1.Columns[0].ImmediateUpdateColumnFilter = true;
+// Enable the immediate filtering for the column. this.sfDataGrid1.Columns[2].ImmediateUpdateColumnFilter = true;
 {% endhighlight %}
 {% highlight vb %}
 ' Enable the immediate filtering for the column.
-Me.sfDataGrid1.Columns(0).ImmediateUpdateColumnFilter = True
+Me.sfDataGrid1.Columns(2).ImmediateUpdateColumnFilter = True
 {% endhighlight %}
 {% endtabs %}